emin2045/Senior_V2/README.md

 Q:  How to?

+A:

-A:  There are launchpads.
+    There are launchpads.

     Also you can jump.
 As well as two times.

-    Forward Dash & Backdash.
+    With Forward Dash & Backdash.

 --------------